Everyone loves designer terriers. They’re small, energetic, and playful just like large breed dogs.

 - Ask to see the pup’s both parents in person so that you can see how they behave.

-- Buy from a pet store since they, in most cases, buy from puppy mills that offer horrible living condition with little to no care for the pups which causes several health problems for the pups.
+- Buy from a pet store since they, in most cases, buy from puppy mills that offer horrible living conditions with little to no care for the pups which causes several health problems for the pups.

 - Buy from a breeder who doesn’t have much of an idea about the breed and doesn’t have all the necessary papers and clearance reports.